NCAT can hear and decide tenancy and social housing disputes between landlords and tenants in NSW.

-Tenancy cases are managed through NCAT's Consumer and Commercial Division.
+Tenancy and social housing cases are managed through NCAT's Consumer and Commercial Division.

 Read the hearing preparation checklist to prepare for your hearing.

 Most people represent themselves at NCAT.
 You can conduct your own case without a lawyer or other representative.
 If you want to be represented you can find out more about representation at NCAT.

 We acknowledge the traditional owners and custodians of the land on which we work and we pay respect to the Elders, past, present and future.